Research

 Technology & Connectivity

-The Simbi Foundation Gender-Based Analysis has the principal goal of better identifying intersectional barriers that prevent women and girls from having access to education.
+Simbi Foundation’s Gender & Health has the principal goal of better identifying intersectional barriers that prevent women and girls from having access to education.Â

 Think Tank Research Process.